Hoe and Worthing Archive: Gorgate

 The handwritten note below the poem reads: ‘Mr Munnings was the first who practised the method of placing turnips in rows upon the ridges (in furrows) and backed a furrow against the row to save the turnips from the frost.’

 Thomas Crowe Munnings left his estate in trust for his daughter on his death.
-The will was proved in 1834 and some time after that Gorgate was purchased by William Grounds of Hoe Hall.
-In his rent book for the 1860s, George Willins is his tenant.
+The will was proved in 1834.
+Gorgate was purchased at auction in 1863 by William Grounds of Hoe Hall for £5230, according to Carthew.
+In Grounds' rent book for the 1865, George Willins is his tenant.

 Willins rent